neu-ece-7368/cosim-dma-demo/README.md

 To use interrupts in user mode, we need to configure the device using [UIO](https://www.kernel.org/doc/html/latest/driver-api/uio-howto.html).

 We will use a device tree overlay to configure UIO after boot.
 The source of the device tree fragments for this ddemo is located at [hw/demo.dts](hw/demo.dts).
-It defines the interrupts for the demodma as `interrupts = <0 30 4>;` meaning the first (and only) interrupt group, line 30 at rising edge.
+It defines the interrupts for the demodma as `interrupts = <0 30 4>;` meaning the first (and only) interrupt group of the interrupt controller intc, at line 30 with rising edge sensitivity.
 Compile the device tree overlay blob by running make in the hw folder (or make demo.dtbo).

 To enable the device tree overlay: